kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 "exhaustive deps."
 The default recommended configuration of these rules is to set "rules of hooks" to an error, and the "exhaustive deps" to a warning.

-I strongly advice that you install, use, and follow these rules.
+I strongly advise that you install, use, and follow these rules.
 It will not only catch real bugs that you can easily miss, but it will also teach you things about your code and hooks in the process (not to mention the awesome auto-fix feature).